Search

 Outro

-Jordan BenShea: Yep.
-Okay, wonderful.
-Thank you guys so much.
+Jordan Benshea: Thank you guys so much.
 As Becca mentioned earlier, we will have a bunch of links and information, including the ones to those webinars and additional helpful blog posts, etcetera, in the episode notes.
 So be sure to check those out and reach out for help.
 If you have questions, we always want to encourage engagement, and if you have a veterinary story that you want to share about the podcast, we encourage you to reach out for that as well.
 We’ll have a link in the episode notes for you to share your story too.
 Thank you all for being here and be well.
 Thanks everyone.

-Dr. Tony Bartels: Thank you.
+Tony Bartels, DVM, MBA: Thank you.

-Dr. Rebecca Mears: Thanks, Jordan.
+Rebecca Mears, DVM: Thanks, Jordan.

-Jordan BenShea: Thank you for joining us for this episode of the Veterinary Pulse.
+Jordan Benshea: Thank you for joining us for this episode of the Veterinary Pulse.
 Please check the episode notes for additional information referenced in the podcast.
 If you enjoyed this podcast, please follow, subscribe, and share a review.
 We welcome feedback and hope you will tune in again.
-You can find out more about the VIN Foundation through our website, vinfoundation.org, and our social media channels.
+You can find out more about the VIN Foundation through our website, VINFoundation.org, and our social media channels.
 Thank you for being here.
 Be well.

 Leave a Comment